Most scrapers fail before a single header gets read.

 Impact

-But for sites that don't fingerprint (most public APIs, older CMS templates, anything gated only on IP rate limits), leaving unblocker off is fine and saves a few milliseconds of TLS negotiation.
+But for sites that don't fingerprint (most public APIs, older CMS templates, anything gated only on IP rate limits), leaving unblocker off is fine and saves a few milliseconds of negotiation.
 Use it where you need it.

 For Power Users